How can I tell if I have a Mark IV A or B model?

-The Mark IV A models have two Series, Mono Effects Loops (NORMAL And SWITCHABLE).
+The Mark IV A models have two Series, Mono Effects Loops (NORMAL and SWITCHABLE).
 The Loop Labelled NORMAL stays on all the time while the SWITCHABLE LOOP is switched in and out of the circuit by either the footswitch, the programming rocker switches or the external jacks (when the Mark IV is being controlled by a MIDI switcher).
 If the SWITCHABLE LOOP is turned on by the rockers or external jack, the footswitch cannot turn it back off.
-Two rocker switches are provided so you can pre-set the the Loop to come on in conjunction with any one or two modes.
+Two rocker switches are provided so you can pre-set the Loop to come on in conjunction with any one or two modes.

 Mark IV A - 1991-1994